AniJijiashvili/AdminPanell/README.md

         1. Admin credentials:
            	Email: admin@gmail.com
            	Password: admin123

-        2. On successful authentication, the admin is redirected to the UserPage.
+       2.On successful authentication, the admin is redirected to the UserPage.

    •	UserPage: This page displays a list of users with details such as name, email, age, and status.
 It includes: o	User data fetched from the dummy data API: https://dummyjson.com/users